-11125.00

-"For little Georgie Washington is one year old today."
+11125.00 "For little Georgie Washington is one year old today."
 It is hard to think of the Falher of this Country as a baby, but back in the year 1732 plus 1 George Washington was but one year old, as was pointed out Tuesday, night in the program at the annual Washington the ball of the Andover Historical society of the Yores.
 The ballad opera proved uniquely interesting than an executive mansion being the central and cleverly arranged, with a cradle rate that an accecutive mansion being the central handover's social season.
 Shortly after eight and over's social season.
-Shortly after eight and unlence saw George Washington's motion of the one-year old baby.
-The words for this were written by Edwin T. Brewster and the one-year old baby.
-The words for this music by Joseph N. Ashton.
-One of the verses 1350.00

-Wardela.
-70

-W
+Shortly after eight and eight and eight a tiny cradle.
+After she had suite to eadle songs, a bitfudy cake with one candle songs, a bitfudy cake with one endle songs, a bitfudy cake with one endle songs, a bitfudy cake with the music by Joseph N. Ashton.
+One of the verses follows: "Some thick that General Washington was born a follows: